 Taft In The Community

-Since 1885, our professionals have been committed to public and political service.
+At Taft, we believe that communities thrive when people are willing to commit their time, energy, and skills to making it happen.
+Since 1885, our professionals have been dedicated to public and political service to strengthen our neighborhoods, schools, and local charitable organizations.
 It is embedded in our past, it is prominent in our present, and it is expected in our future.

 Greater Chicago Food Depository

 Taft members volunteer throughout the year packing and sorting bulk items into individual and family portions for delivery to multiple distribution sites.
 As Chicago’s food bank, this nonprofit food distribution and training center is committed to ending hunger in the community, working through a network of 700 pantries, soup kitchens, and shelters to serve 170,000 meals for adults and children in Cook County every day.

 Greater Cincinnati Foundation